PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Intelligence is highly heritable.
 A meta-analysis of studies amounting to a total of 280 pairs of identical twins reared apart implies a heritability of IQ of 0.83, or a 95% confidence interval of 0.74-0.91<ref>https://www.sebjenseb.net/p/we-now-have-280-pairs-of-identical?utm_source=publication-search</ref>.
 There are a very high number of genetic loci which have been found to be associated with intelligence<ref>https://www.nature.com/articles/ng.3869</ref><ref>https://www.nature.com/articles/s41467-018-04362-x?ref=iqpredictionnews</ref><ref>https://www.biorxiv.org/content/10.1101/2020.04.03.024554v3.full.pdf</ref>.
 High intelligence is also familial, heritable, and caused by the same genetic and environmental factors responsible for the normal distribution of intelligence<ref>https://files.catbox.moe/xd769q.pdf</ref>.
 Additionally, intellectual disability is heritable at 51%<ref>https://acamh.onlinelibrary.wiley.com/doi/10.1111/jcpp.13560</ref>.
 Similarly, educational attainment is reasonably heritable<ref>https://www.nature.com/articles/s41598-020-69526-6</ref><ref>https://files.catbox.moe/3t8uvr.pdf</ref>.

+One of the ways that intelligence is genetic is through the underlying size of human's brains.
+It is well-known that brain size relative to the size of an animal's body can influence their intelligence compared to other species.
+But this also works within humans.
+In humans, brain size is positively associated with g<ref>https://pubmed.ncbi.nlm.nih.gov/32076418/</ref><ref>https://pubmed.ncbi.nlm.nih.gov/25855618/</ref><ref>https://pubmed.ncbi.nlm.nih.gov/31473014/</ref>.
+This is of genetic origin as whole-brain gray and white matter is highly heritable<ref>https://pubmed.ncbi.nlm.nih.gov/32286890/</ref>, and there is a genetic correlation between intracranial volume and years of education<ref>https://pubmed.ncbi.nlm.nih.gov/32286899/</ref>, as well as intelligence<ref>https://pubmed.ncbi.nlm.nih.gov/15922990/</ref>.
+Brain morphology more broadly appears to affect human intelligence as well.
+Human intelligence can be predicted with some accuracy using neuroimaging techniques<ref>https://pubmed.ncbi.nlm.nih.gov/14749147/</ref><ref>https://pubmed.ncbi.nlm.nih.gov/25546071/</ref>.

 Interestingly, the heritability of IQ increases with age, being lower than 0.8 in younger individuals, a phenomenon known as the "Wilson effect"<ref>https://www.researchgate.net/figure/A-meta-analysis-of-11000-pairs-of-twins-shows-that-the-heritability-of-intelligence_fig1_265690996</ref>.
 This contradicts notions that individuals begin as blank slates who can be molded into anything if someone starts trying to mold them at a young age.
 While intelligence is more environmentally malleable at a younger age, as the person ages the genes eventually take over until by the time they're an adult their intelligence will largely reflect their genetic makeup.

+A high heritability of intelligence doesn't mean that there can never be environmental factors which has a significant effect on a person's intelligence.
+As discussed in the section [On Biological Determinism](https://prometheandissident.github.io/psychology/#on-biological-determinism), heritability is always measures environmental variance relative to genetic variance in a population.
+If environmental variance is low, then heritability can be high even if an environmental change can have a massive effect on said trait.
+An example of an environmental effect on intelligence which appears to be large is lead exposure.
+Research shows that there is an inverse relationship between blood lead concentration and IQ and reading test scores<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1257652/</ref><ref>https://www.nber.org/system/files/working_papers/w22558/w22558.pdf</ref>.
+These effects are g loaded<ref>https://sci-hub.se/https://doi.org/10.1016/j.paid.2018.09.005</ref>.

 ### The Utility of IQ Testing